albert-tjandra/albert-tjandra/README.md

-##Hi, A.Tjandra here!
+## 👋 Hi, A.Tjandra here!

-I code in my free time, and everything here is inspired by my random ideas!
+I code in my free time 🕒, and everything here is inspired by my random ideas 💡!

 Get to know me better?
 My lifestyle, my hobbies, my activities: